jdlib/jd.commons/Config.md

 `Config`  is thought as a replacement for `java.util.Properties`.

 It allows:
-- to easily get a Config value converted to a variety of (primitive or non-primitive) types
+- to easily get a Config value converted to a variety of primitive or non-primitive types
-- to easily set a Config value from a variety of (primitive or non-primitive) types
+- to easily set a Config value from a variety of primitive or non-primitive types
-- to concatenate Configs, to provide default values
+- to concatenate Configs, e.g. to provide default values
 - to have different `Config` backends, e.g based on `java.util.Map`, `java.util.Properties`, JNDI context, environment variables...
-- to easily load or save Configs based on `java.util.Properties`
+- to easily load or save Configs which are based on `java.util.Properties`

 ## Accessing Values
 `Config` allows for easy conversion of String values to/from other types: